universal-packages/universal-text-wrap/README.md

   // >   super
   // > long text

-  const wrappedTextRight = wrapText('This is some super long text', 10, { align: 'right' })
+  const wrappedTextRight = wrapText('This is some super long text', { align: 'right', width: 10 })

   console.log(wrappedTextRight)
   // >    This is
   // > some super
   // >  long text

-  const wrappedTextJustify = wrapText('This is some super long text', 10, { align: 'justify' })
+  const wrappedTextJustify = wrapText('This is some super long text', { align: 'justify', width: 10 })

   console.log(wrappedTextJustify)
   // > This    is